Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Lubricant supplementation injections use a substance similar to one found naturally in the joint.
 It may help the joint work more smoothly.
-This type of shot is done only for osteoarthritis in the knees.
+These infections are only for osteoarthritis in the knees.

 Choices for surgery include:

 Arthroscopy.
 The surgeon looks at and works inside the joint using special instruments inserted through very small incisions.
 The cartilage is smoothed, and any pieces of cartilage that have broken off are removed.

 Total joint replacement.
 The entire joint is removed and replaced with a manmade joint using metal, ceramic, and/or plastic.
 This is most often done with the knee or hip joint.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |